KKGanguly/Bingo/README.md

 ## 🔐 License

-> Temporarily redacted for double-blind review.
+> Temporarily redacted for review.
 Includes MIT-licensed components.
 Full license will be restored upon acceptance.

 ---